malmgrenola/rooster/README.md

 1. feature test:

    1. in the admin section click `Products` in the horizontal toolbar.
-   2. Press `create new` in the bottom of the page.
+   2. Press `create new` at the bottom of the page.
    3. Give the new product the name `Test product`
    4. Give the new product the description `A test description`
    5. Give the new product the price `10`